 If you want to explore the region surrounding Dana Point in South Orange County, there is plenty to do.

-- San Juan Capistrano – a historic town that is home to one of the California missions and Los Rios, the site of California’s oldest residential neighborhood.
+- San Juan Capistrano – a historic town that is home to Los Rios, the site of California’s oldest residential neighborhood.

 - 1000 Steps Beach – located in neighboring Laguna, this public beach gives you your daily workout with a view.
 Thankfully the steps are 225 instead of 1000, but you will still definitely feel the burn.